mauricioabreu/sre-hands-on/README.md

 **SLOs** define the acceptable levels of performance or reliability based on SLIs.

 SLOs are a tool to:
-* Help you deciding what are the next steps on evolving your systems
+* Help you decide what the next steps are in evolving your systems
-* What parts of the system need more caring
+* Identify which parts of the system need more attention
-* Negotiate improvements with stakeholders
+* Negotiate future improvements with stakeholders

-All of this driven by data.
+All of this is driven by data.

-A Service Level Objective is a *target* and as such it must be designed and defined with all the people who are responsible for the target, from the infrastructure teams to stakeholders.
-It is an important commitment and transparency is mandatory.
+A Service Level Objective is a _target_, and as such, it must be designed and defined with all the people responsible for the target, from the infrastructure teams to stakeholders.
+It is an important commitment, and transparency is mandatory.

 ### Availability